trove-equity/engineering/README.md

 ## Covered By Script

-The sript will install and configure the following services for you:
+The script will install and configure the following services for you:

 - Brew
 - Podman